 Strengthening Evidence for Programming on Unintended Pregnancy – ‘STEP-UP’ (2011-2016)

-STEP UP is a 6 year research programme consortium funded by DFID and coordinated by Population Council alongside 5 partner institutions; the London School of Hygiene and Tropical Medicine, the International Centre for Diarrhoeal Disease Research, Bangladesh, the African Population and Health Research Centre, Marie Stopes International, and Partners in Population and Development.
+STEP UP was an 8-year research programme consortium funded by DFID and coordinated by Population Council alongside 5 partner institutions in its initial phases; the London School of Hygiene and Tropical Medicine, the International Centre for Diarrhoeal Disease Research, Bangladesh, the African Population and Health Research Centre, Marie Stopes International, and Partners in Population and Development.

-The consortium aims to generate policy relevant research to prevent unintended pregnancies and reduce unwanted births by reducing the unmet need for family planning and safe abortion services
+The consortium aimed to generate policy relevant research to prevent unintended pregnancies and reduce unwanted births by reducing the unmet need for family planning and safe abortion services.

 - How can existing health systems be strengthened so that unmet needs for family planning and safe abortion are reduced, especially among poor women?

 - Which innovations in technology, delivery, and financing can best expand access to family planning and safe abortion, especially among poor women?

 While Research has being carried out under 5 main themes, LSHTM´s focus was mostly on Research Theme 1: Understanding the determinants and consequences of unintended pregnancy with particular focus on the unmet need for family planning.
 Key activities were concerned with:

 - Understanding the low level of contraceptive use among low fertility educated women in Accra;